-Notably, the Indian private sector is not subject to the reservation system.122 Article 17 is the only provision that binds both the public and private sectors, and the Article outlaws untouchability and forbids its practice in any form.123 As such, only victims suffering a discriminatory act by a public body can seek constitutional legal remedies.124 During the past year, Indian religious minorities, including Muslims, have faced extensive discrimination, including violence.125 The rise in violence against non-Hindu Indians is attributed to the rise of Bhatatiya Janata Party, India's Hindu Nationalist Party.126 Raveesh Kumar, a spokesman for the Ministry of External Affairs, rejected a US report that discussed the increased discrimination.
-Mr Kumar stated: 'India is proud of its secular credentials, and its status as the largest democracy and a pluralistic society with a long-standing commitment to tolerance and inclusion.'127
+Notably, the Indian private sector is not subject to the reservation system.124 Article 17 is the only provision that binds both the public and private sectors, and the Article outlaws untouchability and forbids its practice in any form.125 As such, only victims suffering a discriminatory act by a public body can seek constitutional legal remedies.126 Increasingly, religious minorities, including Muslims, have been facing extensive discrimination, including violence.127 The rise in violence against non-Hindu Indians is attributed to the rise of the Bhatatiya Janata Party, India's Hindu nationalist party.128 In December 2019, the Modi administration passed the Citizenship (Amendment) Act (CAA), which provides preference for non-Muslims seeking Indian citizenship.129 The CAA, coupled with the Modi government's push for national citizenship verification and registration systems, has increased discriminatory violence against and distress of Muslims in India.130 Raveesh Kumar, a spokesman for the Ministry of External Affairs, rejected a US report that discussed the increased discrimination.
+Mr Kumar stated: 'India is proud of its secular credentials, and its status as the largest democracy and a pluralistic society with a long-standing commitment to tolerance and inclusion.'131

 iii Important cases

 In 1963, the Supreme Court of India, in Balaji v.
-State of Mysore, held that the sum of reservations generally could not exceed 50 per cent.128 In 1976, in State of Kerala v.
-Thomas, the reservation system was again contested.129 State of Kerala involved government jobs for which the government decided to exempt members of the backward castes from taking mandatory tests to gain promotions.
-The Supreme Court upheld these policies under the Indian Constitution.
+State of Mysore, held that the sum of reservations generally could not exceed 50 per cent.132 In 1976, in State of Kerala v.
+Thomas, the reservation system was again contested.133 State of Kerala involved government jobs for which the government decided to exempt members of the backward castes from taking mandatory tests to gain promotions.
+The Supreme Court upheld these policies under the Constitution.
 The case granted the government broad flexibility in designing and implementing affirmative action programmes and reflected India's persevering ideology that affirmative action is not only constitutional, but also necessary to uplift disadvantaged communities.

 Although employers around the globe must deal with religious discrimination in the workplace, employers' approaches in different nations vary greatly.
 This variance is largely a consequence of each nation's unique history, which profoundly influences the political philosophies and legal systems.